 The GDI tools are accessed through descriptive tool icons contained on function based "fly-out" tool bars, through a command line and list interface, and through a floating tool palette which can be arranged, sized, and placed to meet the User's preference.

-Import And Export Routines: GASWorkS includes an extensive set of import and export routines allowing data to be exchanged between a variety of applications.
-Support is provided for ASCII and DBF data files, GasTool and Stoner model data files, Arc/Info shape files, and a robust DXF translator allowing both import and export of graphical data.
+GASWorkS includes an extensive set of import and export routines allowing data to be exchanged between a variety of applications.
+Support is provided for ASCII and DBF, Microsoft Access and excel files, third party model data files, GIS shape (SHP) files, and a robust DXF translator allowing both import and export graphical data.

-Customer Features: Diversified load values for antenna or skeleton type network configurations can be automatically distributed using the Diversity routine - based on the British IGE calculation standards.
-An external customer database may be attached to the GASWorkS data features, or the supplemental GASBase program provides a "pre-built" data base for maintaining various non-model customer information including meter, regulator, and service line information.
+Diversified load values for antenna or skeleton type network configurations can be automatically distributed using the Diversity routine - based on the British IGE calculation standards.
+An external database may be attached to the GASWorkS customer data features.
+This is especially useful for connecting the billing file data to the model data.

-User Interface: Each of the GASWorkS routines are accessed through its friendly and efficient point-and-click User interface.
-GASWorkS is fully menu-driven and provides logical data entry screens and dialog boxes which guide the User through the required entry.
+Each of the GASWorkS routines are accessed through its friendly and efficient point-and-click User interface.
+GASWorkS is fully menu-driven and provides logical access to data and results.
 On-line help, including an extensive collection of how-to topics is just a click away.